Iyedchebbi/Iyedchebbi/README.md

-🚀 Hey, I’m Iyed Chebbi

-👨‍💻 Embedded Software Engineer from 🇹🇳 Tunisia
+Hey 👋 I’m Iyed Chebbi — an Embedded Software Engineer from Tunisia with a vibe coder mindset.
-⚡ Vibe Coder | Automation Builder | AI Explorer

-🧠 What I Do

-🔹 Work with STM32 ARM Cortex microcontrollers
-🔹 Build systems on Embedded Linux & Raspberry Pi 🐧🍓
-🔹 Design Robotics & AI Automation Systems 🤖
-🔹 Use n8n 🔗 to turn complex workflows into smooth, hands-free automation

-🚀 My Coding Vibe

-💻 2026 futuristic mindset
-🔥 Clever AI tricks + creative engineering
-🧩 I solve problems and make machines think, talk, and act

-🌐 Web & Digital Projects
+I build smart systems where hardware, software, and AI work together.
+From STM32 ARM Cortex microcontrollers to Embedded Linux on Raspberry Pi, I design robotics and AI automation that actually thinks.
+I use n8n to turn complex processes into clean, hands-free workflows that just run.

+I code with a 2026 futuristic energy — mixing engineering logic with creativity, experimenting with clever AI tricks, and pushing boundaries every day.

+Beyond embedded systems, I also craft modern websites and digital experiences.
+Recently, I built:

-🧼 Built a website for a Romanian home-cleaning startup 🏜️ Built a website for Elarich Tozeur, a residence in Tozeur, Tunisia
+🌍 A website for a Romanian home-cleaning startup

+🏜️ A website for Elarich Tozeur, a residence based in Tozeur, Tunisia
-🎥 Creative Side

-🎬 AI Video Creator (Hobby Level, Passion Level: MAX)
-✨ Turning ideas into cinematic, AI-powered stories

-🎮 Fun Facts

-🎮 Gaming = energy boost
-⚽ FC Barcelona fan — Visca Barça! 🔵🔴
-📡 I love building things that communicate, automate, and evolve

-💬 My Motto
+When I’m not engineering systems, I’m creating cinematic AI videos, gaming to recharge, or thinking about how to make machines smarter.

-🚀 I don’t just code — I build smart systems for the future.
+I don’t just write code — I build systems that communicate, automate, and evolve.